devsmt/game_of_life/README.md

 * Any live cell with two or three live neighbours lives on to the next generation.
 * Any live cell with more than three live neighbours dies, as if by overpopulation.
 * Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 The initial pattern constitutes the seed of the system.

-The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick
+The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.